-But, after years of scrambling to do justice to way too many cities (which was profitable but not sustainable), I’m bringing the blog back home.
+But, after years of scrambling to do justice to way too many cities (which was profitable but not sustainable without help), I’m bringing the blog back home.

 I realize now that while I enjoy traveling to other places, I’m happiest exploring and writing about my home state.
 And what a state it is, too.
 I realize how fortunate I am to actually live here.

 They’re not only growing in my front yard now, they’re a symbol of thriving in a natural habitat, and a happy reminder to do what I love and leave the rest behind.

 Know what I mean?
 Then I welcome you to the new Savvy California website.

 If you’ve ever driven into the state from somewhere else, you’ve seen the California Poppy on the highway welcome signs, and the flower also decorates official Scenic Route signs.

 To see the real deal though, drive around California in spring and summer when the poppies are in their most eye-popping, outrageous, ostentatious, full bloom.

 You’ll see California poppies everywhere during the season, from SoCal to the Central Coast to Northern California.
 But the most notable place, with mile-long carpets of poppies, is a state-protected place called Antelope Valley California Poppy Reserve, located in northern Los Angeles County (15 miles west of Lancaster).
 There are other places, of course, but this one is my favorite.